Kong/unirest-java/README.md

 ![][unirest-logo]

-Unirest is a set of lightweight HTTP libraries available in [multiple languages](http://unirest.io), built and maintained by the [Mashape team](https://github.com/Mashape) (who also built [Kong](https://github.com/Mashape/kong) the most popular open-source API Gateway).
+[Unirest](http://unirest.io) is a set of lightweight HTTP libraries available in multiple languages, built and maintained by [Mashape](https://github.com/Mashape), who also maintain the open-source API Gateway [Kong](https://github.com/Mashape/kong).

 Do yourself a favor, and start making HTTP requests like this:

 ```java
 Unirest.post("http://httpbin.org/post")